nuxeo/tools-nuxeo-ftest/README.md

 custom extensions.

-The file at ffprofile/prefs.js.sample adds settings on the browser to set the default url, allow upload of files holds the base url,...
+The file at ffprofile/prefs.js.sample adds settings on the browser to set the default URL, allow upload of files holds the base URL,...
 It also holds the current language (en).
 When using Selenium IDE, make sure English is your default language.